 Acupuncture is a type of Chinese medicine that assists with energy flow in the body.
 Acupuncture seeks to reinstate health and equilibrium in the body by directing and regulating the energy of opposing forces, such as the energy of yin and yang.
 Acupuncture needles work to release energy that is blocked in the body.
 Acupuncturists and practitioners of holistic medicine target pressure points to stimulate the nervous system, which is believed to initiate a relaxation response.

-Ear acupuncture targets three specific pressure points in the ear to relieve stress and anxiety, to prompt relaxation, and to initiate calm.
+Ear acupuncture targets three specific pressure points in the ear to relieve stress and anxiety, to prompt relaxation and to initiate calm.
 The daith is a tiny piece of inner cartilage that folds above the ear drum and lies in one’s inner ear.
 The daith is located in a region of the ear that is theorized to ground and to induce calm.

 For daith piercing to be successful, the piercing must be located at the precise point said to have calming effects.
 Daith piercing is a fairly new procedure performed at tattoo and piercing establishments and is conducted with a specialized, hollow needle.
 Daith piercing was originally done for artistic purposes, but is now often done by individuals that seek to alleviate symptoms of anxiety and migraines.
-Some individuals claim that Daith piercing is comparable to acupuncture.
+Some individuals claim that daith piercing is comparable to acupuncture.

-Individuals have theorized that obtaining a daith piercing will put continuous pressure on the vagus nerve, which is the longest of ten nerves that stretch from the base of the brain to the rest of the body.
+Some have theorized that obtaining a daith piercing will put continuous pressure on the vagus nerve, which is the longest of ten nerves that stretch from the base of the brain to the rest of the body.
 Daith piercings are located in approximately the same location that acupuncturists use to treat migraines.
 Thus, it is postulated that daith piercing can be utilized to prevent anxiety and migraines since the piercing is permanent and is putting constant pressure on the vagus nerve.

 Proponents of daith piercing believe that it can permanently ease and improve anxiety.
 However, there is currently no formalized research or clinical trials to prove that daith piercings do in fact alleviate anxiety.
 Western medicine attributes any anxiety reducing effects of daith piercing to be explained by a release of endorphins, enhanced blood circulation, or a decrease in muscle tension.